burlachenkok/exploring-python3/python3-note.md

 It is at the same time a very strong statement and at the same time vague statement.
 There can be three points of view on such a statement:

 1. By general-purpose programming language, you mean that you can create any Algorithm in it.
 If this is a definition, then it's correct.
 Only DSL languages constructed for special purposes in practice may have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness), because they were designed for only one specific purpose.
-In fact, to have one mechanism that is sufficient for expressing any computable functions is a mechanism that allows expression sequencing (executing basic blocks of instructions sequentially), selection (selecting between several blocks for execution based on condition), and iteration (transfer control to a previous statement or beginning of basic block).
+To have one mechanism that is sufficient for expressing any computable functions is a mechanism that allows expression sequencing (executing basic blocks of instructions sequentially), selection (selecting between several blocks for execution based on condition), and iteration (transfer control to a previous statement or beginning of basic block).
 For details see [Structured Program Theorem](https://en.wikipedia.org/wiki/Structured_program_theorem).

 2. By General Purpose you mean that you can use it across many domains.
 In this case how many are "many"?
 Depending on the definition of "many" Python may lie in this class and may not.